 Loyalty and rewards programs have been proven as some of the most effective strategies for increasing your shop’s revenue and inspiring customer loyalty.

-As mentioned previously, it is much cheaper to promote and sell to your existing customers rather than acquiring new ones.
+As mentioned previously, it’s much cheaper to promote and sell to your existing Shopify customers rather than acquire new ones.
 Not only are the new clients more costly to get, but they also don’t generate as much money as regular customers do.
-So investing in loyalty and rewards programs can become an essential part of sustaining your business.
+So investing in loyalty and rewards programs should become an essential part of sustaining your business.

 - Creating a VIP experience for your customers by revolving your program around tiered memberships.
 This gives your clients the option to earn or redeem points at different ratios.
 For example, Gold members can earn 20 points for every dollar spent, while Silver members earn 10 points for every dollar.